Camping Centers and Activities

 Everyone loves a camping theme.
 Learning about nature, forest animals, insects, the night sky, rivers, fishing, and smores will get your students interested and excited to come to school.
-And we all know, when students are interested, they are more engaged, they gain new knowledge and skills, and they develop a love of learning.
+Parents and teachers all know that when students are interested, they are more engaged, and they develop a love of learning.

-I just wanted to stop in and share some of my camping themed activities I do in the classroom with my little learners.
+In this post, I want to share some of my camping centers and activities I do in the classroom with my little learners.

-How cute is this?
-To make the logs, students cut brown paper strips and glued it to the paper.
+How cute is this art?
+To make the logs, students cut brown paper strips and glued them to the paper.
 Then they painted the fire on top of the logs!
-A fun way to practice cutting lines.
+It’s a fun way to practice cutting lines.

 Camping paper (in a clear file incline sorter) and vocabulary cards are a must for a camping theme.
 I try to change up my writing center with each theme to keep students excited about drawing and writing!
 The paper and word cards are included in my Camping Math and Literacy Centers.

 Build camping words using rock letter manipulatives.
 This was the perfect activity for my pre-k students to get students talking about camping and build their vocabulary.